steinnes/loofah/README.md

 ## Installation

-You can install "loofah" via `pip`:
+You can install `loofah` via `pip`:

     $ pip install loofah

 ## Usage

+Since loofah relies on pytest collecting and being able to execute the tests, it needs to be run from your normal development shell, and probably installed in the venv of your project.

-From your normal development shell, run loofah as you would run your tests (ie with any required environment variables or virtual environment enabled, etc):
+So, from your normal development shell, run loofah as you would run your tests:
+(ie with any required environment variables or virtual environment enabled, etc)

     $ loofah test/unit
     ...